SANIUL-blackdragon/Zero-2-Hero-Code-Mastery/chemistry/chemistry-U1-DRAFT.md

 - **Missing precipitates:** Not identifying insoluble products
 - **Unbalanced equations:** Forgetting to balance the final equation **How to Avoid:** Apply solubility rules systematically, verify your products make chemical sense, and always balance your final equation.
+**Mistake 9: Concentration Calculation Errors**
+- **Unit confusion:** Forgetting to convert cm³ or mL to dm³
+- **Formula selection:** Using the wrong formula for the type of concentration needed
+- **Molar mass errors:** Using atomic number instead of atomic mass **How to Avoid:** Always ensure volumes are in dm³ before calculating, select the appropriate formula, and use atomic mass from the periodic table.
+**Mistake 10: Gas Volume Calculation Errors**
+- **Wrong molar volume:** Using 22.4 L/mol at RTP or 24.0 L/mol at STP
+- **Temperature units:** Forgetting to convert Celsius to Kelvin in ideal gas law
+- **Pressure units:** Using incorrect pressure units (must use atm with R = 0.0821)
+- **Volume ratios:** Assuming volume ratios apply only at the same temperature and pressure **How to Avoid:** Remember the correct molar volume for each condition, always convert temperature to Kelvin, use consistent pressure units, and only use volume ratios when conditions are the same.

 #### **Test Preparation Study Plan**